 Brethren might also like to know that the Festival Jewel can be worn until the end of the year (31st December 2019) and the Provincial Grand Charity Steward asks that you continue to wear it with pride in recognition of the generosity and support that allowed the Provincial Grand Masters 2019 Festival target to be exceeded by 21%.

-The Province has also applied to UGLE for approval for the jewel to become permanent allowing it to be worn until the start of the new 2030 Festival which will be launched in January 2025.
+The Grand Master has also approved the 2019 Festival Jewel to be permanent allowing it to be worn until the start of the new 2030 Festival which will be launched in January 2025.

 Small charities will now be able to apply for multi-year grants to cover basic running expenses and other core funding costs, following a major policy shift at the Masonic Charitable Foundation (MCF) – one of the largest grant-making charities in the country.